FEATURED STORIES (THOSE WHO SAW HEAVEN)

 HEAVEN – THOSE WHO VISITED AND CAME BACK

-I have compiled the stories of some of the more credible witnesses to the afterlife, and have written up the highlights of their adventures based on their own testimony (see column on left).
+This section features the stories of some of the more credible witnesses to the afterlife.
+Peruse the highlights of their adventures based on their own testimony (see column on left).

-The “near-death experiences” I chose to feature are particularly compelling because of the authentic manner in which the stories unfolded, the evidence presented, and the profound way in which some of the individuals changed their lives upon returning to Earth.
+These “near-death experiences” are particularly compelling because of the authentic manner in which the stories unfolded and the profound conversion that occurred when the individuals returned to Earth.

 Even in the Bible, we see New Testament authors Saint Paul (2 Cor.
 12:2) and John (author of the last book of the Bible) attesting to their visits to or visions of heaven.
 The many scenes witnessed by John include angels, a vision of the risen Christ, and the heavenly city.